The Money Hungry Industry of Aviation

 The more of these companies that are allowed to exist, the less safe our skies will be.
 But then there are companies with the polar opposite views, with that being that any small thing wrong with an aircraft makes it not airworthy.

 The school I fly at now has multiple flight instructors who think this way.
 If the clock is not set at the right time and they don’t know how to change it, the plane apparently must be grounded.
 In this case, the school loses money from these unnecessary groundings.

 Safety in Aviation Not Consistent across Cultures

 In today’s society, it is becoming more and more difficult to find a happy medium between safety and still making a good amount of money.
-On one end of the spectrum, which seems to be a large majority, companies are not vigilant enough with their safety protocols and on the other side with the small few some companies don’t know when it is still safe to fly.
+On one end of the spectrum, which seems to be a large majority, companies are not vigilant enough with their safety protocols, and on the other side with the small few some companies don’t know when it is still safe to fly.

-The safety culture in the aviation industry fluctuates from one side of safety spectrum to the other.
+The safety culture in the aviation industry fluctuates from one side of the safety spectrum to the other.
 Generally speaking, I believe we are not safe enough.
 On the other hand, many people do not know when to let the airplane fly.